Rosalind Ashford: Martha and the Vandellas

-Following a successful performance while performing at the Motortown Revue, the Vandellas scored a hit with their second single, "Come and Get These Memories".
+Following a successful performance while performing at the Motortown Revue, the Vandellas scored a moderate hit on the Hot 100 and a major R&B hit with their second single, "Come and Get These Memories".
 The song, one of the first major compositions by the team of Holland-Dozier-Holland, charted at the top ten of the American R&B singles chart.
-Their second hit, "(Love Is Like a) Heat Wave", helped the group to distinguish themselves from the other girl groups in the label including the pop-oriented Marvelettes and the doo-wop-influenced Supremes with a rougher, brassier gospel-influenced sound.
+The group's second hit, "(Love Is Like a) Heat Wave", helped the group to distinguish themselves from the other girl groups on the label, such as The Supremes and Marvelettes, by showing they were capable of rougher, brassier, and grittier sounds.

-Reeves was a brassy alto while Annette was a deep contralto, and Rosalind was a high soprano.
+Reeves was a brassy alto, while Annette was a deep contralto, and Rosalind was a high soprano.
 Ashford registered as the high background vocal in Vandellas records.
 After "Quicksand" gave the group a third top forty pop hit, Beard left to start a family with her new spouse.
 Reeves recruited a former member of The Velvelettes, Betty Kelly, to replace her.